 Are you planning to improve your website design?
 Do you want to increase search engine visibility?
-Here are a few of the most important website design checklist task to do before you launch your website.
+Here are a few of the most essential website design checklist tasks before you launch your website.

-Normally, the ideal loading speed is 4 sec. its means, the website should load and be ready to use in 4 seconds even less on computers, laptops, and smartphones.
+Typically, the ideal loading speed is 4 sec.
+The website should load and be ready to use in 4 seconds, even less on computers, laptops, and smartphones.

 Meta Title & Description

-An SSL certificate makes your website secure, improves customer trust and most importantly will improve your search engine rankings.
-Google mads SSL mandatory in 2018 and flags websites that do not have a certificate installed and display a warning message of 'Not Secure' on the URL bar.
+An SSL certificate makes your website secure, improves customer trust, and improves your search engine rankings.
+Google made SSL mandatory in 2018 and flags websites that do not have a certificate installed and display a warning message of 'Not Secure' on the URL bar.

 Google Search Console

 Once you have set up Google Analytics on your website, your visitors will be automatically tracked and their data stored.
 Over time you will be able to see the average bounce rate.
-This is an important number to keep an eye on as it is the percentage of people who are landing on your website and leaving straight away.
-A high bounce rate is anything over 60% and is a clear sign that something needs to be fixed.
+It's a significant number to keep an eye on as it is the percentage of people landing on your website and leaving straight away.
+A high bounce rate is anything over 60% and indicates that something needs to be fixed.

 Fix 404 Pages

-Your choice of images will dictate the personality of your website but, whatever that is, the images should be optimised to ensure the file size is as low as possible.
-This will ensure your website loads quickly and help with your SEO ranking.
+Your choice of images will dictate your website's personality, but the photos need to be optimised to make the image size smaller.
+However, it will ensure your website loads quickly and help your SEO ranking.